-Some rehab programs and sober living centers offer financial counseling as part of the recovery process.
+Some rehab programs and substance-free living centers offer financial counseling as part of the recovery process.
 If your program does not, you can find accredited counselors to help.
-Most nonprofit counselors belong to one of two national agencies: National Foundation for Credit Counseling and Financial Counseling Association of America.
+Most nonprofit counselors belong to one of two national agencies: the National Foundation for Credit Counseling and the Financial Counseling Association of America.
 You can use these websites to find an affiliated counselor near you.

 As you make a budget to pay down debts, manage expenses and eventually build your savings, it’s vital to prioritize recovery.
 Your budget items should include the necessary resources for your recovery needs.
 These expenses can consist of counseling services, medications, medical visits and other items and experiences that enhance your physical well being.
 If going to the gym or yoga is essential to your recovery, then it should be essential to your budget.

 Creating a savings account for the future takes time.
 Still, it's a crucial step in offering financial stability and reducing the stress that can come from dealing with unexpected expenses.
 As you make a budget, include a line item for savings.
 Start small — even $5 a month over 12 months adds up.
 Don’t put too much pressure on yourself to save every spare dollar every single month.
 There are surprise expenses that come up for all of us, but if you include a goal every month, you’ll eventually see progress.

 Avoid Financial Relapse Triggers